-What can I expect when I see the dentist regarding possible apnea treatment?
+What can I expect when I see the dentist regarding sleep apnea?

-Take home our Embletta Level III home sleeping test.
-It is a small, portable device that measures airflow, snoring, body position, pulse rate and oxygen levels.
-The data recorded during your sleep is then downloaded to a computer the next day.
-This data is analyzed by a board certified sleep physician.
-Alternatively, if you have already been diagnosed with a sleep disorder you can bing the information with you and we will discuss the options and work in cooperation with you physician to provide the best care for you
+- If it is indicated that you may be at risk of having sleep apnea, we will then send you home with a Watermark Ares sleep test.
+This medical grade device will measure your airflow, snoring, body position, pulse rate and oxygen levels.
+The data recorded while you sleep is then downloaded the following day and is analyzed by a board-certified sleep physician.
+Alternatively, if you have already been diagnosed with a sleep disorder you can bring the information with you and we will discuss the option and work in cooperation with you physician to provide the best care for you.

-A few days after your take-home test, we will meet with you to discuss the diagnosis and recommendations made by the board certified sleep physician.
+- We will meet with you a week following you home sleep test to discuss the diagnosis and recommendations made by the board-certified sleep physician.

-The oral sleep appliance requires impressions of your teeth and is custom fabricated in a dental laboratory.
-You will recieve your device 2-3 weeks later and will be expected to return yearly for a follow up evaluation.
-You need to repeat the sleep study with the device in your mouth to confirm therapeutic elimination of your sleep disorder as soon as possible.
+- If an oral appliance is recommended, we can work with your insurance to determine predetermination and benefit coverage of and oral appliance.
+Once treatment is agreed upon, we will scan impression of your teeth and have the appliance made at a dental laboratory.
+You will receive your device 2-3 weeks later and will be expected to return yearly for follow up evaluations.
+You need to repeat the sleep study at no additional charge to confirm therapeutic elimination of your sleep disorder as soon as possible

 What is an Oral Sleep Appliance?